The best flexible pricing strategies for SaaS businesses

 If you’re looking for enterprise pricing models, per-user pricing is tricky.
 Enterprises may face heavy fees unless your SaaS prices are just right.

-As for pros, the per-user model tends to attract SMBs.
+As for the pros, the per-user model tends to attract SMBs.
 This generally garners you greater and more predictable revenue.
-Plus, offering all your product features in one subscription lends both parties simplicity — the user count is the only variable.
+Additionally, offering all your product features in one subscription provides both parties with simplicity – the user count is the only variable.

-As for cons, if a startup or SMB thinks it will grow rapidly, it may avoid per-user pricing.
-It knows its employee number will jump, so its SaaS fees will increase as well.
+As for cons, if a startup or small business thinks it will grow rapidly, it may opt for a per-user pricing model.
+It knows that its employee number will increase, so its SaaS fees will rise as well.
 The same goes for enterprises.

 You’re also less likely to attract single customers with this model, although it’s available to them.
 In other words, if your business aims for B2C marketing, the per-user pricing model is probably not for you.

-Another definite disadvantage is password or login sharing.
-Customers are savvy — if one employee has login credentials, they’re likely to cut costs by “borrowing” others’ credentials.
+Another significant disadvantage is the sharing of passwords or logins.
+Customers are savvy – if one employee has login credentials, they’re likely to cut costs by “borrowing” others’ credentials.

 Per-user SaaS pricing examples

-Project management tool Asana offers tiered per-user pricing.
-As we mentioned, businesses often pair SaaS pricing models — especially with tiered pricing.
+Project management tool Asana offers tiered pricing based on the number of users.
+As we mentioned, businesses often pair SaaS pricing models, especially with tiered pricing.

 For instance, business messaging app Slack uses a combination of per-active user and tiered pricing.
-Product strategy tool ProductPlan and CRM tool Zendesk follow per-user tiered pricing.
+Product strategy tool ProductPlan and CRM tool Zendesk follow a per-user tiered pricing model.

 Also known as feature-based pricing, this pricing model is fairly self-explanatory.
 You charge customers per feature, often in tiered subscriptions.
 Using per-feature pricing is rather like ordering from a menu – why pay for food you don’t eat?

 If your business offers a broad range of services, the per-feature model may be helpful.
 However, you’ll likely need to have the resources to work closely with customers.
-They may not know what some features are or what value those features provide.
+They may not be aware of the purpose or value of certain features.

 This is not necessarily as important if you’re looking for enterprise SaaS pricing models.
-Enterprises usually have tech teams specializing in what the business needs.
-However, freelancers, startups and SMBs may need more guidance, so be prepared for questions.
+Enterprises typically have tech teams that specialize in meeting the business's needs.
+However, freelancers, startups, and SMBs may need more guidance, so be prepared for questions.

 In terms of advantages, per-feature pricing lets customers select precisely what they want and control their spending.
 You’ll know what SaaS fees to charge each customer, and they can add (or drop) features as needed.
 That greater flexibility means greater customer satisfaction.